agateau/nanopod/README.md

 ## Motivation

 I was looking for a podcast download tool with the following features:
-- Crontab friendly: run from the command-line, without needing a particular user
+- Crontab friendly: run from the command-line, without requiring configuration files to be stored in the home of a specific user
 - Capable of handling the "La revue de presque de Nicolas Canteloup" podcast, which has the particularity of having all its episodes named "podcast.mp3" (hence the renaming feature)